MasterOfBinary/devtools/README.md

 * `make`
 * `wget`

+You can install Go using your package manager or, for more up-to-date version, from [https://golang.org/dl/].

 Devtools **will not** run anything that requires superuser privileges, so these need to be setup first.
 Make sure `zsh` is your default shell (check your OS documentation), but there's no need to run the first start because the `.zshrc` will be overwritten by devtools.

 Instructions are available below for [Ubuntu](#ubuntu) and [Mac OS X](#mac-os-x).